jonkiparsky/sorl-thumbnail/docs/contributing.rst

 3. Commit changes.
 Please update docs, if relevant.

-4. Don't forget to run tests to check than nothing breaks.
+4. Don't forget to run tests to check that nothing breaks.

 5. Ideally, write your own tests for new feature/bug fix.